What is Tourette Syndrome?

 What are the symptoms of TS?

-• both multiple motor and one or more vocal tics present at some time during the illness, although not necessarily simultaneously;
+Multiple motor tics and one or more vocal tics, although not necessarily occurring simultaneously

-• the occurence of tics many times a day, nearly every day or intermittently throughout a span of at least one year;
+The occurrence of tics many times a day, nearly every day or intermittently throughout a span of at least one year

 What are some examples of tics?

-• simple motor tics - eye blinking, head jerking, shoulder shrugging, and facial grimacing.
+Simple motor tics commonly include eye blinking, head jerking, shoulder shrugging, or facial grimacing

-• simple vocal tics - throat clearing, yelping and other noises, sniffing, and tongue clicking.
+Simple vocal tics may include throat clearing, yelping and other noises, sniffing, or tongue clicking

-• complex vocal tics - uttering words or phrases out of context, coprolalia (vocalizing socially unacceptable words - experienced by fewer than 15% of people with TS), echolalia (repeating a sound or phrase just heard), and pallilia (repeating oneself).
+Complex motor tics are tics that may involve more movement or occupy more time, such as jumping, touching other people or things, twirling, or (rarely) self-injurious actions including hitting and biting Complex vocal tics may include uttering words or phrases out of context, coprolalia (vocalizing socially unacceptable words - experienced by fewer than 15% of people with TS), echolalia (repeating a sound or phrase just heard), and pallilia (repeating oneself).

 What are some of the causes of TS?

-The best evidence suggests that there may be abnormalities in one or all of the following: brain regions such as the basal ganglia and frontal lobes; the circuits or nerves which interconnect these brain regions; or the neurochemicals upon which these nerve circuits depend.
+The best evidence suggests that TS is caused by abnormalities in one or all of the following: brain regions such as the basal ganglia and frontal lobes, the circuits or nerves which interconnect these brain regions, or the neurochemicals upon which these nerve circuits depend.

 Recent genetic studies indicate that several genes may be implicated and that environmental factors can affect the outcome.
-The gene or genes responsible for TS may be expressed as either TS, as a milder tic disorder, as obsessive compulsive symptom or may not be expressed at all.
-Males are 4 times as likely to express tic symptoms than females.
-Females are more likely to express obsessive compulsive sysmptoms.
+The gene or genes responsible for TS may be expressed as either TS or a milder Tic Disorder.

 How is TS diagnosed?